Northern plains gray langur: Conservation

 A captive gray langur.
-According to the Indian Wildlife (Protection) Act, it is illegal to hold the species in captivity.
+According to the Indian Wild Life (Protection) Act, 1972, it is illegal to hold the species in captivity.

 The northern plains gray langur is listed as least concern on the IUCN Red List, it is threatened by habitat loss.
 The northern plains gray langur adapts to many habitats and the Hindu religion considers the northern plains gray langur to be sacred.
 Hence it has large population within India, including within towns and cities.
 It is subject to some threats, including road kill, attacks by dogs, forest fires and diseases caught from domestic animals.
 It is sometimes hunted for food, especially within the states of Odisha and Andhra Pradesh and is sometimes killed by humans to prevent it from raiding crops.